sbrandstaeter/queens/README.md

 [↑ Contents](#contents)

 ## Run the test suite
 QUEENS has a couple of unit and regression test.
-To run the test suite type:
+The testing strategy is more closely described in [TESTING.md](TESTING.md) To run the test suite type:
-`pytest pqueens/tests`
+`python setup.py test`

 The above potentially gives many deprecation warnings of external packages (like tensorflow).
 If you are sure you did not cause a deprecation warning yourself, you can ignore them by running
 `pytest pqueens/tests -W ignore::DeprecationWarning`
 For more info see the [pytest documentation](https://docs.pytest.org/en/latest/warnings.html).

-In order to get a detailed report showing code coverage etc., the test have to be run using the coverage tool.
-This is triggered by running the using:
-`coverage run -m pytest pqueens/tests`

-To view the created report, run:
-`coverage report -m`

 [↑ Contents](#contents)